 How are we financing efforts to reduce emissions from deforestation and degradation?
-This paper reviews experience with REDD+ finance to date.
-Aggregate pledges and investments from both the public and private sectors are significant, at more than US\$8.7 billion for the period between 2006 and March 2014.
-More than 65% of all finance was pledged between 2006 and 2010, reflecting optimism about design of a REDD+ mechanism in the lead up to the 2009 Copenhagen Conference of Parties.
+This paper analyses over 23,000 individual projects or pledges of support for REDD+ between 2006 and 2014 to review experiences to date.
+Aggregate pledges and investments from both the public and private sectors are significant, at more than US\$9.8 billion for the period between 2006 and end of 2014.
+More than 56% of all finance was pledged between 2006 and 2010, reflecting optimism about design of a REDD+ mechanism in the lead up to the 2009 Copenhagen Conference of Parties.

 But political momentum behind REDD+ has slowed, compounded by the global economic crisis which has reduced political appetite for international spending in developed countries.
-Low carbon prices have also reduced confidence in carbon finance as a future potential source of REDD+ finance.
 As the difficult realities of REDD+ program delivery have become apparent, new pledges have been smaller and slower to manifest.
-Since 2010, global pledges for dedicated REDD+ initiatives average US\$605 million annually.
+Since 2010, global pledges for dedicated REDD+ initiatives average US\$796 million annually.

 Almost 90% of REDD+ finance identified comes from the public sector.
-Bilateral institutions have played a central role, and manage 56% of finance pledged since 2006.
+Bilateral institutions have played a central role, and manage 51% of finance pledged since 2006 compared to around 33% of finance managed by multilateral funds.
 Bilateral programs actually represent the largest sources of finance for REDD+, particularly in forest rich countries.

 While there are more than 20 REDD+ donors and 80 recipient countries, activity is relatively concentrated.
-Norway, the US, Germany, Japan and the UK provide 75% of identified funding with ten countries receiving the majority of finance.
-Indonesia and Brazil collectively receive 40% of allocated funding.
-16% of funding is directed to global programmes or international research and just 24% of allocated funding is supporting REDD+ activities and programmes across the remaining 71 recipient countries.
+Norway, the US, Germany, Japan and the UK provide 77% of identified funding with ten countries receiving the majority of finance.
+Indonesia and Brazil collectively receive 35% of allocated funding.
+20% of funding is directed to global programs or international research and just 17% of allocated funding is supporting REDD+ activities and programs across the remaining 75 recipient countries.

-At least 61% of public funding is channelled as ex-ante grants for readiness activities which are not directly reducing emissions.
-While 39% of public sector finance has been pledged as ex-post payments on performance, these programmes do not always pay for verified emissions from reduced deforestation.
+At least 58% of public funding is channeled as ex-ante grants for readiness activities which are not directly reducing emissions.
+While 42% of public sector finance has been pledged as ex-post payments on performance, these programs do not always pay for verified emissions from reduced deforestation.
 It is therefore likely that a significantly higher proportion of the finance pledged has been focusing on capacity building and other readiness activities to date.

-Norway and Germany have piloted performance-based programmes.
-Experience to date suggests the importance of mobilising enough finance to incentivise desired results, and having clear agreements that lay out mutual expectations.
-It also suggests the need to monitor programme performance rather than just spend, and improve how performance-based REDD+ programmes are structured and managed to deliver verified emissions reductions.
+Norway and Germany have piloted performance-based programs.
+Experience to date suggests the importance of mobilizing enough finance to incentivize desired results, and having clear agreements that lay out mutual expectations.
+It also suggests the need to monitor program performance rather than just spend, and improve how performance-based REDD+ programs are structured and managed to deliver verified emissions reductions.